0xWaleed/discorole/README.md

 ## Requiremensts
 * PHP 8 <3
-* Bot token and should be in your server
+* Bot token and the bot should be in your server

 ## Install